cadet/CADET-Core/doc/modelling/unit_operations/multi_channel_transport_model.rst

 The MCT model describes :math:`N_k` one-dimensional spatially parallel channels (see :numref:`fig-model-class`).
 In each channel :math:`l`, molecules of different species :math:`i`, represented by a liquid phase concentration :math:`c^\ell_{i,l}`, can be transported with flux velocities :math:`v_{i,l}` while undergoing axial diffusion: :math:`D_{\text{ax},i,l}`.
 Molecules can be laterally exchanged between any pair of channels :math:`l` and :math:`k` with rate constant :math:`e^i_{lk}`.
+We note that the exchange fluxes are computed from the exchange rates w.r.t. the source channel volume, that is, channels with the same exchange rate but different volume will produce differently large exchange fluxes.
+For further elaboration on this, please refer to the second use-case section below.
 If reactions are considered, the term :math:`f_{\text{react},i,l}\left(c^\ell_l\right)` represents the net change of concentration :math:`c^\ell_{il}` due to reactions in channel :math:`l` involving component :math:`i`.

+For information on model parameters see :ref:`multi_channel_transport_model_config`.

 .. _fig-model-class:
 .. figure:: multi_channel_transport_model_class.png